Police-Data-Accessibility-Project/data-sources-mirror/README.md

 # Data sources mirror
+**PDAP metadata made easier to access and work with, beginning with data sources and agencies.**

 ## What this is
-**PDAP metadata made easier to access and work with, beginning with data sources and agencies.**

 The data offered here represents an export of the Data Sources being tracked by PDAP and its community of volunteers.
 It can help you answer the question, "which data is available about a particular police agency?"
 To learn more about Data Sources, start with [this doc](https://docs.pdap.io/activities/data-sources/what-is-a-data-source).

 ## How it works
-At the moment, that means taking advantage of a `Python` wrapper around the Airtable API to provide flat but joinable data -- an agency's `airtable_uid` making that relatively straightforward.
+At the moment, making such an export means taking advantage of a `Python` wrapper around the Airtable API to provide flat but joinable data -- an agency's `airtable_uid` making that relatively straightforward.

 We're also providing the script we use to do any munging or transformations.
 The intent is to do as little of that as we can, erring on the side of being true to what the API wrapper returns, while also being transparent about how we're doing things.